AdobeDocs/experience-manager-64.en/help/sites-developing/website.md

 Create the script that retrieves the logo image and writes it to the page.

-1. Right-clck the logo component node and click Create &gt; Create File to create the script file named img.GET.java.
+1. Right-click the logo component node and click Create &gt; Create File to create the script file named img.GET.java.
 1. Open the file, copy the following code into the file, and then click Save All:

 ```java